robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 x -= 4 #x = x - 4
 x *= 4 #x = x*4
 x /= 4 #x = x/4
-x %= 4 #x = x % 4
 ```
-Try any/all of these commands, print the variable `x` within the REPL to see the output!

 #### Floats
-Floats, or floating point variables are numbers with decimal places, I like to think of the floating point as the decimal point's ability to move around as needed by the situation.
+Floats, or floating point variables, are numbers with decimal places, I like to think of the floating point as the decimal point's ability to move around as needed by the situation.

-Let's use the REPL to make a couple floats:
+Inside the REPL, we can declare `floats`:
 ```
 >>> pi = 3.14159
 >>> e = 2.718
 ```
-Now lets challenge our Pico with some tough math:
+The pico is pretty good at math:
 ```
 >>> pi*e
 ```